 Wiresmith Technology is a software consultancy based in Newbury, UK.
 Founded in 2014, we focus exclusively on measurement based software for the engineering sector.

-With our pedigree with their technologies, we quick became NI Alliance Partners, specialising in their data acquisition and FPGA based technology.
-If you’ve invested in and adopt National Instruments technologies, we ensure that you’ll achieve quality measurement and control solutions faster and more efficiently than if you were to attempt to do it yourself.
+With our pedigree with their technologies, we quickly became NI Alliance Partners, specialising in their data acquisition and FPGA based technology.

 We work with engineering companies of all sizes in the UK.
 Our past clients include: